 This year we are working with licensed contractors (John Litzel of Little John Excavating and Jeff Rhody of Dryland Design) to:

 • Dig the basin(s) [average size is 5-8 feet long x 5 feet wide x 1 foot deep] with a backhoe

 • Remove excavated soil with backhoe and dump truck

-• Drill core holes in the street curb to direct street runoff into the street-side basin for a lifetime of free stormwater irrigation and flood control
+• Drill core holes or curb cuts in the street curb to direct street runoff into the street-side basin for a lifetime of free stormwater irrigation and flood control

 • Handle the permitting